jepstein-eagle/adaptable/packages/adaptable/HelpREADME.md

 # Accessing AdapTable through code

 > These pages provide auto-generated Help for AdapTable and are very 'code-related'.
-For general overviews on AdapTable and the key concepts see the [Read Me Docs](https://github.com/AdaptableTools/adaptable/blob/master/packages/adaptable/readme/readme-list.md).
+For general overviews on AdapTable, and it's key concepts, see the [Read Me Docs](https://github.com/AdaptableTools/adaptable/blob/master/packages/adaptable/readme/readme-list.md).

 There are 3 primary ways that developers / users 'interact' with the code in AdapTable: